-Description: Rectangular, edged with twisted leather lengths on top and sides; three stamps of a ballock dagger (390mm) with hollow-ground cruciform blade, point down, arranged vertically; between each, two short lengths of twisted leather, arranged in a cross; at either end, the same short lengths of dowel arranged in an inverted ‘V’.
+Description: Rectangular, edged with twisted leather lengths on top and sides; a ballock dagger with hollow-ground cruciform blade, point down, impressed vertically three times and evenly spaced across the width of the back; between each, two short lengths of twisted leather, arranged in a cross; at either end, the same short lengths of dowel arranged in an inverted ‘V’.

-Notes: The dagger dates from c1575-1625.
-The probable use of twisted leather is hitherto unknown.
+Notes: The dagger (length approx. 38cm) dates from c1575-1625.
+The probable use of twisted leather is seen occasionally on other firebacks.
 The grouping of three daggers may also have apotropaic significance in relation to the Trinity.